byjg/docker-opencart/README.md

     --network oc \
     -p 80:80 \
     -v ~/opencart:/data \
-    byjg/opencart:3.0.2.0
+    byjg/opencart:3.0.2.0-installer
 ```

 The first time you'll be in the installation process.
 The database name should be `mysql.oc`.
 Just to understand,
-the mysql is the name of the container and oc is the network.
+the `mysql` is the name of the container and `oc` is the network.

 ![Install](install_01.jpg)